-Not long ago, there was an urban legend circulating around: Offices across the U.S. would purchase brand new printers, use them until the ink ran out, and toss the printers in the dumpster.
+Not long ago, there was an urban legend circulating: Offices across the U.S. would purchase brand new printers, use them until the ink ran out, and toss the printers in the dumpster.
 Then they'd order more printers and start the cycle again.

 But if you use a printer a lot, there's a solution: "supertank" printers, which use refillable cisterns to keep the ink flowing.
-Investing in an Epson supertank printer, like the ET-2750, will quickly save you money – and help the environment in the process.
+That's why our sponsor, Epson, wants you to know about its supertank printer, the ET-2750, and how it will quickly save you money – and help the environment in the process.

 How they work